aws-observability/aws-otel-test-framework/tools/batchTestGenerator/README.md

 ### GitHub command unique
 #### --maxBatch
 Max number of batches to use.
+#### --include
+List of services to include.
+If not provided will default to all.
+Valid values are as follows "EKS", "ECS", "EC2", "EKS_ARM64", "EKS_ADOT_OPERATOR", "EKS_FARGATE"

 ### Local command unique
 #### --output
 Output directory for `test-case-batch` file.
 #### --maxJobs
 Max number of jobs to include in `test-case-batch` file.
+#### --include
+List of services to include.
+If not provided will default to all.
+Valid values are as follows "EKS", "ECS", "EC2", "EKS_ARM64", "EKS_ADOT_OPERATOR", "EKS_FARGATE"

+### Validate command unique
+### --ddbTable
+Name of the dyanmoddb table that should be queried for cache hits

 ## Example Usage